Naeaerc20/NOTPIXEL-TGBOT/README.md

 # index.js

 Now you have the option to make calls and manage multiple accounts with proxies included.
-Some small bugs still need to be fixed but it Will run without problema
+Some small bugs still need to be fixed but it will run without problem

 # index_paintworld.js